leaf2fire/leaf2fire.github.io/_posts/2018-07-21-questions.md

 # Inactive Questions

+**Subvocalization is perhaps one of the most important aspects in human evolution.
+Voluntary subvisualization would be nice to have too.**

 **Timer that doesn't require you to look at it to tell the time and isn't annoying either.**

 **Every kitchen counter needs a small hole to discard scraps and other trash into.**

 **Device that detects a notifies you that your toilet has not flushed correctly and is wasting water.**